Real-time Event Processing with Kafka

 Streaming data helps make the perfect offer to a loyal customer, alerts a mechanic to an issue before failure, or detects a cyber threat before damage is done.
 Predictive analytics and real-time decision making need a constant supply of fresh data.
 Yesterday’s data is historical data.
 Combine it with right-now data for insightful action.

-StreamSets makes it easy to build pipelines that capture event-based data for streaming analytics and process it in-flight to fuel your real-time applications with DataOps.
+StreamSets makes it easy to build pipelines that capture event-based data for streaming analytics and process it in-flight to fuel your real-time applications.

 Flexible Hybrid and Multi-cloud Architecture